 A basic rehab program for a lateral knee ligament sprain.
 This will vary from patient to patient depending on a number of factors including the grade or severity of injury.

-Aims of Rehabilitation
+Aims of rehabilitation

+The following example is for information purposes only.
+We recommend seeking professional advice before attempting any rehabilitation.
 The aims of lateral ligament injury rehabilitation are to reduce pain and swelling, restore full mobility, strength and stability and gradually return to full activity.
 Below are examples of lateral ligament rehab programs for grade 1, grade 2 and grade 3 ligament injuries.

-Grade 2 Injury
+Grade 2 LCL sprain

 Phase 1: Immediately following injury

-- Apply cold therapy and compression.
-Apply ice / cold therapy for 15 minutes every 2 hours for the first 2 days and gradually reduce the frequency to 3 times a day over the next week
+Stop play or competition immediately.
+Apply cold therapy and compression.
+Apply ice or cold therapy for 15 minutes every 2 hours for the first 2 days and gradually reduce the frequency to 3 times a day over the next week.
+Crutches may be needed.

 Phase 2: 3 weeks following injury

-- Aims: Eliminate swelling, full weight bearing on the injured knee, full range of motion, increase strength in the injured leg.
+Duration: 3 weeks.
+Aims to eliminate swelling, full weight bearing on the injured knee, full range of motion, increase strength in the injured leg.